 It’s time to file for the 2020 tax year, and chances are you have a few questions about how to do taxes for this bizarro year.
 Parents in particular will want to get the most credit for their child’s expenses as possible.
 With this in mind, is preschool tax deductible for 2020?
 Here’s what financial and tax experts want parents of preschoolers to know.

 This is where things really start to feel like dealing with taxes, so buckle up.
-“The details can be super technical,” says Bloch, “but the main points for parents and families to consider to meet the preschool tuition tax deduction in 2020 are the following:”
+“The details can be super technical,” says Bloch, but he notes that the main points families need to think about to see if they qualify are the following:

 - If you have someone take care of your child so you can work or look for work